readium/swift-toolkit/Documentation/Guides/Getting Started.md

 * holds the metadata of a publication, such as its author or table of contents,
 * allows to read the contents of a publication, e.g. XHTML or audio resources,
-* provides additional services, for example content extraction or text search
+* provides additional services, for example content extraction or text search.

-### Link
+#### Link

 A [`Link` object](https://readium.org/webpub-manifest/#24-the-link-object) holds a pointer (URL) to a `Publication` resource along with additional metadata, such as its media type or title.